You’ve heard the advice plenty of times before: never skip leg day. After all, engaging your legs promotes healthy nerve cells.

 This Body-Solid Machine doesn’t do leg extensions, but because it works for similar muscle groups, I decided to include it.
 To distribute weight evenly, this machine comes with a Quad Track roller system.

-The gauge diamond plate foot platforms work for both hack squat positions and leg presses.
+The gauge diamond plate foot platforms work for both hack squat positions and seated leg presses.
 It has an under-carriage plate-load system for easy access.
 And the extra heavy-duty mainframe minimizes the possibility of torsional flex so you don’t injure yourself when working out.

-Leg Extension Machine Buying Guide
+Leg Lift Machine Buying Guide

 It’s important that you can use your leg extension machine without promoting pain or discomfort.
 To provide comfort, items such as soft seating and bench surfaces, ankle pads, and pivot points might help.
 When using your leg extension machine, remember to align your knees with the pivot points according to the manufacturer’s instructions.
 Remember that over time, misaligned knees can cause discomfort and pain over time.